DesigniteTools/DJAction/README.md

 ### Step 4: Add a GitHub Actions workflow file

 This is the last and very crucial step.
-Create a folder '''.github''' on your root directory of the project and create “workflows” folder inside the '''.github''' folder.
-Create a workflow file (say '''actions.yml''') in the newly created '''workflows''' folder.
-The contents of the '''action.yml''' file depends upon your project language and tasks.
+Create a folder `.github` on your root directory of the project and create `workflows` folder inside the `.github` folder.
+Create a workflow file (say `actions.yml`) in the newly created `workflows` folder.
+The contents of the `action.yml` file depends upon your project language and tasks.

 A sample action file is provided below.